 What Are Systemic Corticosteroids?

 Corticosteroids, also called steroids, mimic the natural corticosteroids produced by the adrenal gland.
-Some corticosteroids are used in topical formulations that are applied to specific areas of skin affected by AD.
+Some corticosteroids are used in topical formulations that are applied to specific areas of skin affected by atopic dermatitis.
 Systemic corticosteroids are medications, usually taken orally or injected, that affect the whole body.

 Systemic corticosteroids reduce the production of the chemicals that cause inflammation.
-In AD, the immune system responds abnormally, causing an abundance of chemicals that cause inflammation, redness, and swelling.
+In atopic dermatitis, the immune system responds abnormally, causing an abundance of chemicals that cause inflammation, redness, and swelling.
 Corticosteroids reduce the production of the chemicals that cause inflammation.
-Short-term use of systemic corticosteroids can help in severe exacerbations of AD, including severe itching, however they have not been shown to control symptoms or induce remission long-term.1
+Short-term use of systemic corticosteroids can help in severe exacerbations of eczema, including severe itching.
+However, they have not been shown to control symptoms or induce remission long-term.1

-Although systemic corticosteroids can rapidly improve symptoms of AD, experts caution that their use should be time-limited and well thought-out because of the potential side effects.
-A rebound flare – an increase of symptoms and severity of disease – is commonly seen when systemic corticosteroids are stopped.
+Although systemic corticosteroids can rapidly improve symptoms of atopic dermatitis, experts caution that their use should be time-limited and well-thought-out because of the potential side effects.
+A rebound flare, an increase of symptoms and severity of the disease, is commonly seen when systemic corticosteroids are stopped.
 Systemic corticosteroids also have significant potential long-term side effects, including diabetes, high blood pressure, gastric ulcers, weight gain, osteoporosis, skin thinning (atrophy), glaucoma, growth retardation, and uncontrollable emotional outbursts.1,2

 Patients who receive long-term systemic corticosteroids may require antibiotics for opportunistic infections and calcium and vitamin D supplementation.
 In addition, these patients may require blood pressure monitoring, regular eye exams, adrenal function tests, and testing to measure bone density (in adults) and growth (in children).1